IsaacDeAgui/Rocket-Themed-Data-Science-Capstone/Corrected part README.txt

-I corrected the last part for the code to get the df but it didnt save, here it is the code: launch_dict= dict.fromkeys(column_names)
+I corrected the last part for the code  of WEBSCRAPING to get the df but it didnt save, here it is the code: launch_dict= dict.fromkeys(column_names)

 # Remove an irrelvant column